aspire-fp7/framework/README.md

 from source by cloning the [https://github.com/aspire-fp7/3rd_party/](https://github.com/aspire-fp7/3rd_party/) repository and following the instructions in the `README.MD` file.

-This script also prepares a 'projects' directory which already has the actc-demos repository checked out into it.
-It is one of the samples in that demos repository that we will be using in the remainder of this manual.

 ## Starting the Docker
 We have provided a script to start the Docker container with the correct parameters:

-    # ./run.sh
+    # ./docker/run.sh
     root@33f36aef63c2:/projects#

+First, this script prepares a 'projects' directory which already has the actc-demos repository checked out into it.
+It is one of the samples in that demos repository that we will be using in the remainder of this manual.

-This opens a bash shell in the *aspire* container in which we will be executing all further commands.
+Next, the script opens a bash shell in the *aspire* container in which we will be executing all further commands.
 Furthermore, this script sets up the correct ports on your Docker container for the online protection techniques.
 Finally, it maps the `projects/`